Sandra Wolfe Christie

 And when a client in the health-care industry asked her to fix a manual task that took 45 minutes, she created an online tool that does the task in five minutes.

 Often clients present Sandra with the problems which are cumbersome or possibly entrenched in a longstanding process.
 “There may not be a conventional path to solve it,” she says.
-“That’s where someone with a design background may see options that others can’t, and the creativity comes in as a very useful tool.”
+“That’s where someone with a design background may see options that others can’t.”